connext/indra/README.md

 ### TL;DR

 **Note**: We have migrated away from using `yarn` due to [yarn issue 2629](https://github.com/yarnpkg/yarn/issues/2629), an unsolved bug in yarn that results in installations randomly failing.
-The improved cache system introduced in npm version 5 has [obsoleted yarn's biggest value-add](https://iamturns.com/yarn-vs-npm-2018/) anyway.

 **Local development is easy**